ideabosque/openai_assistant_engine/README.md

    python your_script_name.py
    ```

 This setup will allow the chatbot to interact with users, query an external Redis vector search database, and provide summarized responses based on the user's queries.
+The voice version will use voice recognition for input and text-to-speech for output.

+#### Example Video Demonstration

+In this video demonstration, you will see both chatbot scripts in action:

+1. **Introduction**: The video begins with an introduction to the chatbots and a brief explanation of their functionalities.

+2. **Running the Text Input Script**: The presenter runs the text input script in a terminal, showcasing the initial greeting from the AI assistant and the text-based interaction.

+3. **Running the Voice Recognition Script**: The presenter runs the voice recognition script, demonstrating how to record a query using voice, how the input is processed, transcribed, and sent to the AI assistant.
+The AI assistant's response is then converted to speech and played back.

+4. **Result Presentation**: The video focuses on the smooth interaction between the user and the AI assistant, highlighting how the assistant fetches and returns information from the Redis vector search database.

+5. **Conclusion**: The video concludes with a summary of the chatbots' capabilities and potential applications.

+This demonstration will help you visualize the interaction process and understand how the chatbots handle user queries in real-time.

 #### Example Video Demonstration